abissgr/calipso-hub/README.md

     $ mvn clean install jetty:run

+Note: If you get a <code>[ERROR] No plugin found for prefix 'jetty' in the current project and in the plugin groups </code> you probably forgot step 4 above.

 ## Browse Calipso

 After you complete the steps above, you can access Calipso using your web browser: